adiwg/mdEditor-doc/getting-started/translate-errors.md

   * Save you edit if 'AutoSave' is not 'On'
 {% endhint %}

-Now let's go back and try the translation to ISO one more time ...
+With our citation date entered let's go back and try the translation to ISO one more time ...

 {% hint style='working' %}
-  Translate "My First Metadata Record" to ISO 19115-2
+  Translate "My First Metadata Record" to 'ISO 19115-2'
   * Click 'Translate' on the <span class="md-window">Primary Navigation Bar</span>
   * Choose 'ISO 11915-2' from the <span class="md-element">choose format</span> control
   * Click the <span class="btn btn-primary btn-sm"> <i class="fa fa-retweet"> </i> Translate</span> button.
 {% endhint %}

 Worked for me!
 How about you?

+With a valid ISO 19115-2 record in <span class="md-panel">Result</span> preview panel let's export the metadata ISO record so it can be sent to a clearinghouse, repository, or publisher or our choice.

+{% hint style='working' %}
+  Save the ISO 19115-2 metadata record.
+  * Click the <span class="btn btn-success btn-sm"> <i class="fa fa-floppy-o"> </i> Save Result</span> button.
+  * Check your computer's 'Downloads' folder for the metadata record.
+  * Move the file to a safe location on your computer.
+  * Rename the file if you like.
+{% endhint %}

+{% hint style='info' %}
+  The downloaded metadata file will have a filename format of {recordName}_{date}.{ext}.
+As an example, the file I downloaded was named "My First Metadata Record_20180907.xml".
+{% endhint %}

+---

+{% hint style='working' %}
+  Extra Credit!
+  * Translate "My First Metadata Record" to 'FGDC CSDGM'
+{% endhint %}

+Now there are a lot of missing elements!
+FGDC has more required elements than either mdJSON or ISO.
+But we don't need to add all those missing elements for this exercise.
+Let's just move on to 'Exporting Records'.

+{% hint style='info' %}
+  Each standard format has it's own set of requirements.
+Getting your record ready for one standard will not guarantee it is ready for another.
+Thankfully mdTranslator can sort that out for you by pointing out any missing required elements.
+{% endhint %}